-Most hospital’s now have online registrations.
+The most hospital now has online registrations.
 Check out the hospital’s website first.

 25. Have A Binder Ready

-You will get a lot of paper work when you go to the hospital.
-Make sure you keep your hospital registration papers, your insurance, a copy of your ID and drivers license.
+You will get a lot of paperwork when you go to the hospital.
+Make sure you keep your hospital registration papers, your insurance, a copy of your ID, and your driver’s license.
 This way you can take all these items with you to the hospital.

-I always put these paper inside the hospital bag I’m taking with me.
+I always put this paper inside the hospital bag I’m taking with me.